Top Trends in Real Estate Marketing for 2024

 Remote Work and Lifestyle Changes

 The pandemic has shifted many people’s perspectives on where they want to live.
 With remote work becoming more common, there’s a growing trend of people moving away from city centres to suburbs and even rural areas.
 Highlighting the benefits of suburban living, such as lower costs and larger properties, can attract buyers who are re-evaluating their priorities.
+For those looking to relocate to such locations, regional roundups that profile schools, commute times, housing stock, and outdoor access, such as a guide to the Salt Lake City suburbs, or elsewhere, can make comparisons easier.
+They also give prospective buyers tangible criteria when prioritising neighbourhoods.

 Local Community Marketing